 Additional information on the City's predominant natural features and their importance to the future development of the City is given in detail in the Critical Areas Element and the Shoreline Element.
 Review of drainage, flooding, and stormwater run-off in North Bend, as well as protection of the quality and quantity of groundwater intended for public use is addressed in the Critical Areas Element of the North Bend Comprehensive plan.
 To the extent necessary to comply with RCW 36.70A.070(1), the Critical Areas Element is incorporated by reference in this Land Use Element.
+North Bend's Shoreline Master Program (SMP) was most recently amended in 2012.
 Shoreline designations shall coordinate future land development and permitted uses with the Shoreline designations identified in the Shoreline Master Plan.